 After walking for a few minutes, a big tailles monkey has a spectaculair entrance, jumping down on a branche right above us.
 And that was the signal to start the monkey parade.
 We were surrounded by a group of 70 monkeys, playing and eating.
 We followed the group for about an hour and it was awesome to be able to come this close to the monkeys.
 They were everywhere.
 Sometimes our guide had to show who was the boss because some females got a bit aggressive, which made it a bit scary sometimes, but it was awesome!

-When we were done with the monkeys, we had another animal we wanted to see, and that’s been teasing us for months now: the hornbill.
-We’ve heard him in Thailand and Sulawesi, but he never showed his feathers to us.
-But this time he did, well, they did!
-After some teasing where we only heard them flying away from us, we found a couple sitting on a branche.
-It seemed that it was impossible to disturb them, because they didn’t mind us taking photos and being there.
-By the sound they make when they fly, you would expect them to be bigger, but they are still beautiful.
+When we were done with the monkeys, we had another animal we wanted to see, and that has been teasing us for months now: the hornbill.
+We've heard him in Thailand and Sulawesi, but he never showed his feathers to us.
+But this time he did, or even better, they did!
+After some teasing whee we only heard them flying away from us, we found a couple sitting on a branche.
+It seemed that is was impossible to disturb them, because they didn't mind us taking photos and being there.
+By the sound they make make when they fly, you would expect them to be bigger.
 We also saw the kingfisher bird and a couple of cuscus bears.
-These animals have eyes like a lemur, a furry body like a koala, a head like a possum and are often called ‘marsupial monkeys’
+There animals have eyes like a lemur, a furry body like a koala, a head like a possum and also go by the name 'marsupial monkeys'.

 In a sleeping tree we spotted some sleeping tapirs.
 Really cute animals, which are the smallest primate on earth.
 They sleep during the day and hunt during the night.
 After spending a few minutes here, we walked further because we will get back at night to see them active.
 We climbed an enormous hollow tree, and passed another big group of black tailles monkeys when we walked back to the van.
 We also got stopped by a snake, hanging over our path.
 After some convincing with a stick, it moved on and let us pass.